Sulfamethoxazole and Trimethoprim are combined in this medicine.

 Let your doctor know if you are pregnant or breastfeeding.

-For as long as you are taking this medicine, blood tests, urinalysis and kidney function test must be done regularly to check your body's response to the medicine.
-Your doctor will advise you how often you need to have them.
+For as long as you are taking Sulfamethoxazole + Trimethoprim, you may need to have regular blood tests to check your body’s response to the medicine.
+Your doctor will advise you about how often you need to have blood tests.

-This medicine may cause any of the following side effects: nausea, vomiting, diarrhoea, skin rashes, headache, hallucinations and depression.
+Sulfamethoxazole + Trimethoprim may cause any of the following side effects: vomiting, loss of appetite, and drowsiness.

 Some side effects may need immediate medical help.
 Alert your doctor quickly if you experience any of the following: